dotmailer/dotmailer-magento-extension/README.md

 # V5.2.0
 ## Features
  - Run Importer Button.
- - Cron timings for diffrent settings to run cronjobs.
+ - Cron timings for different settings to run cronjobs.
 ## Bug fixes
  - Rule condition for abandoned carts.
-## Improvments
+## Improvements
  - Refactor EDC pages.
- - New "Suppressed by you" into suppresion list.
+ - New "Suppressed by you" into suppression list.
  - New suppressed contacts sync.
  - More Code Audit changes.